cahudson/eBayCommerceCookbook/README.md

 </table>

 <h2>API Usage</h2>
 <p>There are at least a dozen different API sets used through out the examples of the book.
 Each of the APIs have special licensing and terms of usage.
+It is of course your responsibility to determine any requirements for your project based on the licensing terms.
 Below is a list of the core APIs employed linked to the documentation of the APIs.
 Where applicable the limits and key terms have been included in the book, however the various third party API owners may change these at anytime so it is recommeneded that you verify with any provider that you may be incorporating.
 <p>
 <code><a href="http://developer.ebay.com/DevZone/merchandising/docs/Concepts/MerchandisingAPIGuide.html" target="_blank">eBay Merchandising API</a></code>
 <code><a href="http://developer.ebay.com/DevZone/shopping/docs/Concepts/ShoppingAPIGuide.html" target="_blank">eBay Shopping API</a></code>